 The information collected is not limited to text characters and may include attachments such as documents, audio, video, and graphic information formats you send us.
 The information is retained in accordance with Chapter 40.14 RCW, Preservation and Destruction of Public Records.

-On occasion, we may work with third parties using cookies, web beacons, and similar technologies to collect or receive information from this website and its related social media and use that information to provide measurement services and targeted ads.
+On occasion, we may work with third parties using cookies, web beacons, and similar technologies to collect or receive information from this website, its related social media, and associated web applications and use that information to provide measurement services and targeted ads.
 This helps us promote our website and programs to those who have already shown an interest.
 You may opt out of this collection and use of information for ad targeting at any time.
 Learn more at Understanding Online Advertising.

 "Personal information" is information about a natural person that is readily identifiable to that specific individual.
 Personal information includes such things as an individual's name, address, and phone number.
 A domain name or internet Protocol address is not considered personal information.